Daredevil (film): Critical response

 Negative reviews included that of The New York Times' Elvis Mitchell, who said the film was "second-rate and ordinary," while Variety's Todd McCarthy considered it "a pretender in the realm of bona-fide superheroes."
 Entertainment Weekly's Owen Gleiberman gave the film a "C−", criticizing the story as "sloppy" and "slipshod", saying, "Daredevil is the sort of half-assed, visually-lackadaisical potboiler that makes you rue the day that comic-book franchises ever took over Hollywood."
 Time Out's Trevor Johnston praised Ben Affleck, feeling he "persuades us of the pain of sightlessness and supersensitive hearing," but also felt writer/director Johnson's construction fails all involved in the film.
 Slate's David Edelstein wrote that the film was derivative of Batman, but concluded by saying "that's not so bad: The movie looks best when it looks like other, better movies."
 The Chicago Tribune's Michael Wilmington thought the film grabs the attention, but felt it does not reward it.
-The New York Posts Lou Lumenick panned the film, describing it as a "mind-numbing, would-be comic-book franchise, which often seems as blind as its hero—not to mention deaf and dumb."
 Character co-creator Stan Lee himself said, "[T]hey just wrote the whole thing wrong.
 They made him too tragic."
 Ben Affleck won the Golden Raspberry Award for Worst Actor for his work in the movie, his third after Gigli and Paycheck.

 Affleck himself disliked and disowned the film, and said that it inspired him to take on the role of Batman in Batman v Superman: Dawn of Justice.
 "That's the movie I want to do.
 I want to be a part of that [Batman v Superman].
 Part of it was I wanted for once to get one of these movies and do it right—to do a good version.
 I hate Daredevil so much."
+Affleck also called the film "kinda silly".

-For the 20th anniversary of the film, Marc Steven Johnson said:"Looking back on it, one of the mistakes I made with the film was wanting to put everything in!
+For the 20th anniversary of the film, Mark Steven Johnson said:"Looking back on it, one of the mistakes I made with the film was wanting to put everything in!
 I wanted to do Daredevil's origin story, and I wanted to do the Elektra Saga and I wanted to introduce Bullseye and Foggy.
 I wanted everything to be in there, but the film could only support so much.
-And then when you're told to cut a half-hour out and make it more of a love story, things star to feel rushed and not quite right.
+And then when you're told to cut a half-hour out and make it more of a love story, things start to feel rushed and not quite right.
 It's a fan thing: when you love something so much, you want to tell it all."